aquabu/prosperity-public-license/README.md

+# Modification Notes

+This is a modified version of the Prosperity License.
+It is a draft of possible terms for a CoMakery source code repository.

 # The Prosperity Public License

 Prosperity is a public `LICENSE` for open software that requires users who use your software for commercial purposes to limit their use to a period of days.
 In other words, Prosperity works for software similar to how [Creative Commons' Attribution-NonCommercial License](https://creativecommons.org/licenses/by-nc/4.0/) works for other creative work.
 Software under Prosperity is free for noncommercial use, and offers a free, automatic, honor-system trial to commercial users.